 - Breathing protection – If you’re sanding a small unfinished cabinet, you’ll probably be able to keep your respiratory system safe with a dust mask.
 For larger cabinets and fancy chemical stains, varnishes, and paints, you might want to use a respirator.
 Make sure to use the right filter in your respirator, depending on the particles you need to keep out.
 You can keep simple sawdust at bay with a particulate filter.
 If you need to apply or remove paint thinner, an epoxy-based resin, or lacquer, use a cartridge or filter designed to keep out organic vapors.

-- NIOSH APPROVED: For at least 95 percent filtration efficiency against certain non-oil based particles
+- NIOSH-APPROVED N95 for at least 95 percent filtration efficiency against certain non-oil-based particles and aerosols

-- ADJUSTABLE NOSECLIP: Reduces potential for eyewear fogging and helps provide a custom and secure seal
+- ADJUSTABLE M-NOSECLIP helps provide a custom and secure seal

 - Hand protection – Avoid sanding down your fingers or splashing chemicals on your hands by wearing a pair of work gloves.
 Even paints that don’t contain toxic chemicals can irritate or cause reactions to your skin.